-Although the Fund commits to make Sustainable Investments with an environmental objective within the meaning of the SFDR, the minimum share of such investments with an environmental objective not EU Taxonomy-aligned is 10%.
+The Fund commits to a minimum of 10% of Sustainable Investments with an environmental objective within the meaning of the SFDR.

 These investments could be aligned with the EU Taxonomy but the Investment Manager is not currently in a position to specify the exact proportion of the Fund's underlying investments which take into account the EU criteria for environmentally sustainable economic activities.
 However, the position is kept under review as the underlying rules are finalized and the availability of reliable data increases over time.